make4all/accessibility-teaching/README.md

 ---
 layout: home
-title: Just the Class
+title: Accessibility Class, based on Just the Class
 nav_exclude: true
 permalink: /:path/
 seo:
   type: Course
-  name: Just the Class
+  name: Accessibility Class, based on Just the Class
 ---

-# Just the Class
+# Accessibility Class

-Just the Class is a GitHub Pages template developed for the purpose of quickly deploying course websites.
+Accessibility Class is content and a structure based on Just the Class, which is a GitHub Pages template developed for the purpose of quickly deploying course websites.
 In addition to serving plain web pages and files, it provides a boilerplate for:

 - [announcements](announcements.md),
 - a [course calendar](calendar.md),